Table of Contents[Hide][Show]

 Follow a 2500 calorie a day meal plan for two weeks.
 You will likely lose weight slowly but surely doing this – continue beyond two weeks as necessary until your ideal weight is achieved.

-The 30% carbs can include or exclude grain based foods.
+The 30% carbs can include or exclude grain-based foods.
 There are traditional cultures that ate them, and a few that did not.
 I choose to eat them as I feel better, have more energy and maintain my ideal weight more easily when I do.
-Here’s an article that can help you wade through the smorgasbord of Traditional Foods to determine the mix that is best for you.
+Wading through the smorgasbord of Traditional Foods to determine the mix that is best for you is very important.

 If you find that you don’t lose or need a more stringent approach to get rid of those stubborn last few pounds, introduce a small amount of calorie restriction, but not enough to trigger binge eating – 2000 calories per day with the same macronutrient breakdown until you achieve your ideal weight.